hastec-fr/apash/README.md

 ## <a id="concepts" ></a>📦 Core Concepts
 ### Readability
 One of the first objectives of Apash was to provide basic operations readable.<br/>
 Indeed, shell laguages use many symbols and shortcuts.
-It looks great for advanced programmers and not readable for the others.<br/>
+It looks great for advanced shell programmers and less readable for the others.<br/>
 Example:
 ```bash
 # I want to count the number of "a" in the word "apash".